Own-Data-Privateer/hoardy-web/tool/README.md

   - `--raw-sbody, --no-remap`
   : set the default value of `--expr` to `response.body|eb`; i.e. produce the raw response body
   - `--remap-id`
-  : set the default value of `--expr` to `response.body|eb|scrub response +all_refs`; i.e. `scrub` response body as follows: remap all URLs with an identity function (which, as a whole, is NOT an identity function, it will transform all relative URLs into absolute ones), censor out all dynamic content (e.g. `JavaScript`); results will NOT be self-contained
+  : set the default value of `--expr` to `response.body|eb|scrub response +all_refs,-inline_headers`; i.e. `scrub` response body as follows: remap all URLs with an identity function (which, as a whole, is NOT an identity function, it will transform all relative URLs into absolute ones), censor out all dynamic content (e.g. `JavaScript`); results will NOT be self-contained
   - `--remap-void`
-  : set the default value of `--expr` to `response.body|eb|scrub response -all_refs`; i.e. `scrub` response body as follows: remap all URLs into `javascript:void(0)` and empty `data:` URLs, censor out all dynamic content; results will be self-contained
+  : set the default value of `--expr` to `response.body|eb|scrub response -all_refs,-inline_headers`; i.e. `scrub` response body as follows: remap all URLs into `javascript:void(0)` and empty `data:` URLs, censor out all dynamic content; results will be self-contained
   - `--remap-semi`
-  : set the default value of `--expr` to `response.body|eb|scrub response *jumps,/actions,/reqs`; i.e. `scrub` response body as follows: keeps all jump links pointing to unarchived URLs as-is, remap all other links and references to their replay URLs, censor out all dynamic content; results will be self-contained
+  : set the default value of `--expr` to `response.body|eb|scrub response *jumps,/actions,/reqs,-inline_headers`; i.e. `scrub` response body as follows: keeps all jump links pointing to unarchived URLs as-is, remap all other links and references to their replay URLs, censor out all dynamic content; results will be self-contained
   - `--remap-all`
-  : set the default value of `--expr` to `response.body|eb|scrub response &all_refs`; i.e. `scrub` response body as follows: remap all links and references to their replay URLs, even when they are not available in the index, censor out all dynamic content; results will be self-contained; default
+  : set the default value of `--expr` to `response.body|eb|scrub response &all_refs,-inline_headers`; i.e. `scrub` response body as follows: remap all links and references to their replay URLs, even when they are not available in the index, censor out all dynamic content; results will be self-contained; default

 - buckets:
   - `--default-bucket NAME, --default-profile NAME`